kaiding-ucb/266-final/README.md

 ### Description

 #### About the project
-This project is the final project for UC Berkeley 266 Natural Language Process.
+This project is the final project for UC Berkeley 266 Natural Language Processing.
 We used 3 in-domain datatsets including SQuAD (Wikipedia paragraphs with crowd-sourced questions and answers) , NewsQA (crowd-sourced based on CNN news), and Natural Questions (Google search queries), and evaluated with the 3 out-of-domain datasets include DuoRC (miscellaneous sources), RACE  (English language exams for middle and high school students) and RelationExtraction (miscellaneous).

 #### Repo Files
 - `Robust QA System with Data Augmentation (Kai Ding).pdf`: PDF version of final report